 - Certificates of Applied Science are degree programs generally one year in length which have 30 or more credits including general education coursework in communications, computation and human resources. - Certificates are programs of study of one year or less with no more than 29 credits.

-See Certificate of Applied Science section and Certificate section.
+See Certificate of Applied Science section and Certificate section of this document.

 Academic Policies